bramwalet/Subliminal.bundle/README.md

 ## Changelog

+2.6.5.3280

+temporarily enable OpenSubtitles.com instead of OpenSubtitles.org.
+You need to have an account there and an API consumer configured.
+Enter your API key in settings.

+This is barely tested but should work for basic usage.

+THIS PLUGIN IS DEPRECATED, PLEASE USE BAZARR!

+Changelog
+- cheaply backport opensubtitlescom from bazarr

 2.6.5.3277
 - core: fix enabled library/agents detection (Plex removed certain features) fix Plex agent integration; Plex Inc removed certain attributes; SZ is now limited to thetvdb, thetvdbdvdorder, hama, themoviedb, imdb)